 Preheat your oven to 375° and spray an 8" x 8" baking dish with vegetable spray.

 Put the dry rice in the prepared baking pan.
-Heat the water, butter and salt until it just comes to a boil, then pour over the rice and stir everything just enough to get the rice to an even level in the pan.
+Heat the water, butter and salt until it just comes to a boil, then pour over the rice and stir everything, just enough to get the rice to an even level in the pan.
 Then cover the pan with aluminum foil.

 COVER PAN TIGHTLY

 I use heavy duty aluminum foil and crimp the edges tight on all four sides.
 It is important that you trap the steam in the pan.
 If I use a baking dish that has a lid, I still use the foil under the lid.